Jamonygr/azure-network-lab/wiki/reference/hardening.md

 # Hardening checklist

 These steps tighten the lab configuration without changing its core architecture.
+They are optional and intended for real-world practice.

 ## Identity and access

-- Use unique, strong admin passwords.
+- Use unique, strong admin passwords per environment.
 - Rotate VPN shared keys regularly.
-- Add additional required tags like `CostCenter` or `Owner`.
+- Restrict who can read outputs that contain IPs or secrets.

 ## Network security

-- Restrict NSG rules to known admin IPs if testing remotely.
+- Limit RDP to known admin IPs or use Bastion only.
-- Disable ICMP and HTTP rules when not needed.
+- Remove ICMP and HTTP rules when not testing.
-- Enable Azure Firewall for all hub connections.
+- Replace the firewall allow-all rules with a least-privilege policy.

-## Private access
+## PaaS protections

 - Keep storage public access disabled.
-- Prefer private endpoints and private DNS zones for PaaS.
+- Use private endpoints for all PaaS services you add.
+- Enable storage account logging and Azure Defender.

+## Monitoring and logging

+- Send firewall diagnostics to Log Analytics.
+- Enable NSG flow logs for workload subnets.
+- Capture VPN gateway diagnostics for connection analysis.

-## Operations
+## Terraform and state

+- Use remote state with encryption and blob versioning.
 - Store secrets in a vault or environment variables, not in git.
-- Use remote state with blob versioning for rollback.
+- Enable state locking and soft-delete for rollback.

-- Export logs to Log Analytics and review firewall diagnostics.
+## Documentation

+- Update `reference/current-config.md` after each profile change.
+- Document any custom routes or NSG rules you add.